-- 1. Equipment may be ordered as individual components with all assembly operations performed in the field, or assembled completely, with drawings and bill of materials. - 2.
+- Equipment may be ordered as individual components with all the assembly operations performed in the field, or assembled completely by the manufacturer, with drawings and bill of materials. - 2.
 Immediately upon receipt all items in the shipment should be checked against shipping papers for shortages and inspected for damage. - 3.
 All components and assemblies are to be inspected for damage upon receipt. - 4.
 DO NOT ATTEMPT TO INSTALL DAMAGED COMPONENTS OR ASSEMBLIES.